Jay-Idrees/Azure-Architect-Technologies-for-Cloud-Cofiguation/readme.md

             - Choose machines
             - Specify schedule settings.
 You can run it one time or set a schedule
             - Specify maintainance window time
+## Azure Diagnostics
+- **Activity logs categories**
+    - Administrative - CRUD operation logs by resource manager
+    - Alerts - logs of alerts
+    - Autoscaling
+    - Security - alerts generated from security center
+    - Other - Sevice heath, recommendations, Policy
+- **Activity logs diagnostics**
+    - `Monitor || Activity log`
+        - Apply subscription, you can select where to sen the activity logs to : workspace, storage account or event hub
+        -
+- **Event hub** - Data ingestion servie
+    - Search for event hub in general resources
+        - Create name space
+        - You can specify the event hub to be the recepient of the logs by visiting `Monitor || Activity log >diagnostic settings > stream to an event hub`
+            - Here you can then selet the event hub that you created as a resource
+    - **Azure Stream Analytics Job** - Processes all the streams of data that enter Azure
+        - Choose resource group
+        - ` Stream analytics job resource || inputs under job topology > Add a stream input > event hub` and then fill in the event hub details
+        - The data is sent in JSON format to the event hub
+        - `Stream analytic resource || query` here you will be able to see the data naked that is being sent to the event hub, especially when you click `raw`
+        - So basically, this is a diagnostic tool to inspect the log data
+- **Collecting specific metric logs for Virtual Machines**